BBArikL/BDBot/README.md

   - Tell me if I forgot some commands here!

 - Bugs
-  - Replit might not save correctly the requests and daily comics.
-This will be resolved during the next update.
   - None for the moment.
 Open a issue if you find any! :)

 - TODO